OP-TEE/optee_os/lib/libmbedtls/mbedtls/README.md

 Setting the variable `SHARED` in your environment will build shared libraries in addition to the static libraries.
 Setting `DEBUG` gives you a debug build.
 You can override `CFLAGS` and `LDFLAGS` by setting them in your environment or on the make command line; compiler warning options may be overridden separately using `WARNING_CFLAGS`.
 Some directory-specific options (for example, `-I` directives) are still preserved.

 Please note that setting `CFLAGS` overrides its default value of `-O2` and setting `WARNING_CFLAGS` overrides its default value (starting with `-Wall -W`), so if you just want to add some warning options to the default ones, you can do so by setting `CFLAGS=-O2 -Werror` for example.
 Setting `WARNING_CFLAGS` is useful when you want to get rid of its default content (for example because your compiler doesn't accept `-Wall` as an option).
-Directory-specific options cannot be overriden from the command line.
+Directory-specific options cannot be overridden from the command line.

 Depending on your platform, you might run into some issues.
 Please check the Makefiles in `library/`, `programs/` and `tests/` for options to manually add or remove for specific platforms.
 You can also check [the Mbed TLS Knowledge Base](https://tls.mbed.org/kb) for articles on your platform or issue.